 Section 28 of the Chemical Weapons (Prohibition) Act requires the operator of a facility to make a notification if a permit to operate the facility during a particular year is or was held in accordance with a requirement of subsection 16(1) but there is no requirement for such a permit under that subsection in respect of the next year.
-Notification must be made before 15 September in the year, or before 15 October if the facility was not included in Australia's declarations to the OPCW (see below).
+Notification must be made before 15 October if the facility was not included in Australia's declarations to the OPCW (see below).

-To make a notification, use the form referred to in this guide, although questions 12 to 18 do not need to be answered.
+To make a notification, use the form referred to in this guide, although questions 12 to 22 do not need to be answered.